Russia science park Skolkovo hit by fraud probe

 The opening of such an investigation in Russia would typically, but not necessarily, precede the filing of criminal charges.

-The investigators said they suspected around 24 million roubles ($800,000) allocated to develop Skolkovo had been stolen, adding documents provided by the state Audit Chamber and the Federal Security Service were the basis for the case.
+The investigators said they suspected around 24 million roubles (513,644 pounds) allocated to develop Skolkovo had been stolen, adding documents provided by the state Audit Chamber and the Federal Security Service were the basis for the case.

 The Audit Chamber has revealed violations in respect of 1.4 billion roubles of funds, business daily Vedomosti reported.
 A spokeswoman for the chamber declined to comment, saying the results of the Skolkovo audit were deemed classified information.